qdrant/docs/qdrant/v0.10.x/collections.md

 - `shard_number` - which defines how many shards the collection should have.
 See [distributed deployment](../distributed_deployment#sharding) section for details.
 - `on_disk_payload` - defines where to store payload data.
 If `true` - payload will be stored on disk only.
 Might be useful for limiting the RAM usage in case of large payload.

+Default parameters for the optional collection parameters are defined in [configuration file](https://github.com/qdrant/qdrant/blob/master/config/config.yaml).

+See [schema definitions](https://qdrant.github.io/qdrant/redoc/index.html#operation/create_collection) and a [configuration file](https://github.com/qdrant/qdrant/blob/master/config/config.yaml) for more information about collection parameters.

+### Collection with multiple vectors

 *Available since v0.10.0*

 It is possible to have multiple vectors per record.
 This feature allows for multiple vector storages per collection.
-To separate different vectors in one record, each vector should have a unique name that should be defined when creating the collection.
-Each named vector in this mode has its own distance and size:
+To distinguish vectors in one record, they should have a unique name defined when creating the collection.
+Each named vector in this mode has its distance and size:

 ```http
 PUT /collections/{collection_name}